 Bundle your insurance policies

 Because of the relationship between you and whoever is financing your car loan, it's important to keep the vehicle in good condition.
 Additionally, accidents and citations can have big impacts on your premium.
 For most violations and accidents, you’ll be rated, i.e., charged for three years by your insurance provider.

 If you’re a low-mileage and dependable driver, you might consider usage-based insurance as a money-saver.
 Telematics-based insurance uses in-car devices or apps that track the way you drive to help assign your premium.

 It’s important not to become complacent with your insurance company.
-Comparing rates every six months is a great way to potentially save on auto insurance.
+Checking quotes every six months is a great way to potentially save on auto insurance.